Subletic/ExampleClient/README.md

-# Mock Server
+# Example-Client

-Contains an ASP.NET Core project for mocking a client using Subletic.
-It attempts to connect to the Subletic-Backend and retries it when the connection is interrupted.
+Example how to connect to Subletic.
+It attempts to connect to the Backend and retries it when the connection is interrupted.

 ## Usage